 The Synphony Model Compiler software uses signed/unsigned fixed-point representation for the data types, because it offers advantages in terms of power consumption, size, memory usage, speed, and cost of the final product, compared to the floating-point representation.
 Synphony Model Compiler uses the new fixed-point data type that was added to the Simulink framework.
-The fixed-point data type is available in the Signal Processing Toolbox in MATLAB 7 and the DSP blockset in MATLAB 6.5p1.
+The fixed-point data type is available in the Signal Processing Toolbox in MATLAB 7 and later versions, and the DSP blockset in MATLAB 6.5p1 and later.